 The car park next to or directly behind the club is not available to members as this is private property.
 Members should use either the Paradise or Waitrose car park, which are both free.

-Smoking is not permitted anywhere on the premises or in the immediate vicinity.
+Smoking and vaping is not permitted anywhere on the premises or in the immediate vicinity.
 Using the facilities whilst under the influence of alcohol or illegal drugs is not permitted.